 The UART Adapter is a device that lives in the TestHarness and connects to the UART port of the DUT to simulate communication over UART (ex. printing out to UART during Linux boot).
 In addition to working with stdin/stdout of the host, it is able to output a UART log to a particular file using +uartlog=<NAME_OF_FILE> during simulation.

-By default, this UART Adapter is added to all systems within Chipyard by adding the CanHavePeripheryUARTWithAdapter and CanHavePeripheryUARTWithAdapterImp traits to the Top system.
-These traits add a SiFive UART to the system as well as add the UART Adapter to the TestHarness.
+By default, this UART Adapter is added to all systems within Chipyard by adding the WithUART and WithUARTAdapter configs.